+Hazards Is the hazard present?

+?
+Y/N

+What is the risk?

+Risk rating H=High

+M=Medium L=Low

+Controls

+will be reduced)

+Is this control in place?

+Action/to do list/outstanding

+Person

+responsible

+Signature and date when

+action

+completed

+ıec 4

-ha pre What is the risk?
-Risk rating H=High M=Medium L=Low (When all controls are in place risk will be reduced) Is this control in place?
-Risk rating applies to outstanding controls outlined in Person responsibl e Signature and date when action COVID-19 N Illness Н School Covid19 Response Plan in place in line with Department of Education guidance and the Work Safely Protocol and public health advice Examples of Actions Follow public health guidance from HSE re hygiene and respiratory etiquette Complete School COVID-19 Policy Statement Return to Work Forms received and reviewed Induction Training provided Contact log in place Complete checklists as required: School Management How to deal with a suspected case Other school specific checklist Name of staff member completed
+COVID-19 N Illness Н School Covid19 Response Plan in place in line with Department of Education guidance and the Work Safely Protocol and public health advice E F g h

-should be taken.
+C

+re

+lr p

+р

+C re

+H si C

+If there is one or more High Risk (H) actions needed, then the risk of injury could be high and immediate action should be taken.
 Medium Risk (M) actions should be dealt with as soon as possible.
-Low Risk

-should be dealt with as soon as practicable.
+Low Risk (L) actions should be dealt with as soon as practicable.

-Risk Assessment carried out by: Date: / /
+Risk Assessment carried out by: Date: //